-The nonlinear micromechanical model of CAM (see Sections 4 and 5) can be integrated into PNO and PINN by replacing the full-field dataset ${\cal D}^{\rm DNS}$ with the compressed statistical dataset ${\cal D}^{\rm r}$ (\ref{4.22}) (or ${\cal D}^{\rm p}$, ${\cal D}^{\rm d}$), forming CAMNN (CAM Neural Network approach).
-This approach eliminates boundary layer and size effects, and the known difficulties for generalizability to different domain shapes for neural operators (see for references \cite{Jafarzadeh`et`2024}), a known issue in local micromechanics \cite{Buryachenko`2007}.
+The nonlinear micromechanical model of CAM (see Sections 4 and 5) can be integrated into PNO and PINN by replacing the full-field dataset ${\bfcD}^{\rm DNS}$ with the compressed effective dataset ${\bfcD}^{\rm r}$ (\ref{4.22}) (or ${\bfcD}^{\rm p}$, ${\bfcD}^{\rm d}$), forming AGIE-CAMNN (CAM Neural Network approach).
+This approach eliminates boundary layer and size effects, and the known difficulties for generalizability to different domain shapes for neural operators (see for references \cite{Jafarzadehet2024}), a known issue in local micromechanics \cite{Buryachenko2007}.
 The proposed approach ensures generalizability since the domain of interest is the entire space $R^d$.
-Unlike previous methods (\cite{Eghbalpoor`S`2024}, \cite{Ning`et`2023}, \cite{Yu`Z`2024}, \cite{Yu`Z`2024b}, and \cite{Zhou`Y`2024}), it removes boundary condition residual losses.
-Boundary layer and edge effects (appearing in \cite{Jafarzadeh`et`2024}, \cite{Jafarzadeh`et`2024b}, and \cite{You`et`2022b}), previously addressed through inefficient minus-sampling \cite{Buryachenko`2022a}, are inherently avoided.
-Using ${\cal D}^{\rm r}$ instead of ${\cal D}^{\rm DNS}$ results in four surrogate operators $\bfcG_{\gamma}(\lle\bfu\rle)(\bfx)$ ($\gamma=b,\sigma,u_i,\sigma_i$) instead of a single operator $\bfcG(\lle\bfu\rle)(\bfx)$ \cite{Jafarzadeh`et`2024}, akin to mixed PINN formulations \cite{Haghighata`et`2021}, \cite{Harandi`et`2024}.
-Crucially, this enables a nonlocal counterpart to the effective concentration factor (\ref{8.1}$_2$), making it applicable to nonlinear problems like fracture and plasticity.
+Unlike previous methods (\cite{{EghbalpoorS2024},{Ninget2023},{YuZ2024},{YuZ2024b},{ZhouY2024}}), it removes boundary condition residual losses.
+Boundary layer and edge effects (appearing in \cite{{Jafarzadehet2024},{Jafarzadehet2024b},{Youet2022b}}), previously addressed through inefficient minus-sampling \cite{Buryachenko2022a}, are inherently avoided. { So, a naive way proposed in the minus-sampling method is to consider Minkowski subtraction $w^*=w\ominus b({\bf 0}, r)$ (see p.
+169 in \cite{Buryachenko2022a}) within domain $w$ and allow measurements from an object in $w^*$ to an object in $w$.
+Accordingly, the radius distribution function \cite{Buryachenko2022a}, along with the kernel of the surrogate operators \cite{Youet2020}, \cite{Youet2024}, remains invariant with respect to the distance from the boundary. } Using ${\cal D}^{\rm r}$ instead of ${\bfcD}^{\rm DNS}$ results in four surrogate operators $\bfcG_{\gamma}(\lle\bfu\rle)(\bfx)$ ($\gamma=b,\sigma,u_i,\sigma_i$) instead of a single operator $\bfcG(\lle\bfu\rle)(\bfx)$ \cite{Jafarzadehet2024}, akin to mixed PINN formulations \cite{{Haghighataet2021},{Harandiet2024}}.
+Crucially, this enables a nonlocal counterpart to the effective concentration factor (\ref{8.2}$_2$), making it applicable to nonlinear problems like fracture and plasticity.